 Swap your plastic brushes for wooden ones and you might actually start to enjoy doing the washing up.
 These are wooden pot and grill brushes from Willow and Stone and will come in handy for cleaning the barbecue this summer.

-German company Redecker have been around since 1935 and do a huge array of wooden dish brushes including bottle brushes and dish brushes with removable heads.
-Purchase from Amazon or US readers can shop from Life Without Plastic.
+German company Redecker have been around since 1935 and make a huge array of wooden brushes from bottle brushes to pot brushes.
+Pictured are soft horse hair dish brushes with removable heads that can be composted.
+Available from Amazon.*

 ▲